|

 will not be eligible for benefits.
 Both agree to these terms in writing.
 Is

+Spencer an independent contractor or an employee?
 Unfortunately, it’s not as simple as pointing to Aaron and Spencer’s

 agreement or the fact that Spencer will receive a 1099 instead of a W-2.
 The